alexander-pick/MKMTool/README.md

 ## Latest changes

 **Version 0.7.0.4, 19.10.2019**
++ Using the myStock.csv when pricing external list is now possible (there is a checkbox, default off).
+Also, if list contains the Min Price column, that price will also be used as minimal price (same rules apply as when using myStock.csv).
 + Fixed failed price updates when the price was computed to less than 0.02€ - MKM requires 2 cents as minimum -> if a lower price is computed, it is set to 0.02€
 + Fixed failed article updates when comments included characters that are special in XML (&, <, > etc.) -> the special characters can now be used
 + Language, Localized Name and Rarity have been added to the inventory viewer